-Keeping these three inputs in mind, you can begin to write a specific purpose statement, which will be the foundation for everything you say in the speech and a guide for what you do not say.
+Keeping these three inputs in mind, you can begin to write a specific purpose statement, which will be the foundation for everything you say in the speech, as well as a guide for what you do not say.
 This formula will help you in putting together your specific purpose statement:

-To [Specific Communication Word (inform, explain, demonstrate, describe, define, persuade, convince, prove, argue)] my [Target Audience (my classmates, the members of the Social Work Club, my coworkers] .
-[The Content (how to bake brownies, that Macs are better than PCs].
+My nurnose is to [Choose your Specific Communication Word (inform, explain, · · · demonstrate, describe, define, p persuade, convince, prove, argue)] an audience of [Choose your Target Audience (my classmates, the members of the Social Work Club, my coworkers] that/of · [The Content (how to bake brownies, Macs are better than PCs].

-Example: The purpose of my presentation is to demonstrate for my coworkers the value of informed intercultural communication.
+Example: The purpose of my presentation is to demonstrate for an audience of my coworkers that informed intercultural communication is valuable.